chapmanjacobd/journal/seeds/ai.prompts.md

 Make a decision table for all the states and outputs.
 Think about possible edge-cases and suggest guarding strategies Do a PR review of git show HEAD
-Lets get `make lint` passing by strictly following linting recommendations. don't add ignores or modify lint config remove change-oriented phrasing and rewrite *.md documentation as stable present-tense behavior.
+Lets get `make lint` passing by strictly following linting recommendations. don't add ignores or modify lint config Remove any change-oriented phrasing and rewrite *.md documentation as stable present-tense behavior.

 ## Golang
 Use t.Errorf instead of t.Failf